n-k-leung/CMS-Project-Observing-COVID-Effects-on-Healthcare/README.md

 ## Running Steps
 1. download the github zip file and extract it to a designated location
 2. creating the csv files to use for the MySQL database
+    * download and extract the zip folder called zip_data from: https://drive.google.com/file/d/1Kke-C4_JvI7RbU9G986I-fDJgxyOnY-N/view?usp=sharing
+    * open the zip folder and there are there are 6 csv files under original_downloaded_data_files
+    * move files to the python_files_cleaning_dataset so they can be accessed by the ipynb files
     * open the create_schema_Geography_Service.ipynb file and run it
         * this will take care of using the original geography datasets (2019&2023) by combining them, cleaning the data, and normalizing it into tables
     * open the create_schema_Providers.ipynb file and run it